 - Never heard of it and no idea what it means

 - Heard of it and thinks it looks at the lower leg only, commonly offered in running shoe stores with the end product of selling you new shoes

 - Knows there is a lot more to running gait analysis than some people think

 If you’re in group one or two, read on to find out why those in group 3 are correct, and how having your running gait assessed can help you.

 To break it down, your gait is the way you walk or run.
 Basically how you get from A to B. During running gait analysis, a qualified professional will observe you running.
 With your permission, the professional will also usually video you, in order for them to slow down and freeze frame your gait cycle to help them see more clearly what is happening.

 Running gait analysis can be performed on a treadmill, or on the road.
 It is best to observe you running on the surface you most commonly run on.

-Running gait analysis can be beneficial in a number of ways.
+If you are a runner, new or an old pro, running gait analysis can be beneficial in a number of ways.

-- To prevent injuries.
+- To prevent injuries